langurs/langur/README.md

 At the start of a langur script file, you can use a shebang to specify the location of the interpreter (as you do with other types of script files).

-Besides running script files, you can also use the REPL by building and running langur/repl/main.go.
+Besides running script files, you can also use langur in interactive mode by not specifying a file to execute.
+To use the REPL, see the instructions at the beginning of langur/interactive/main.go.
 This is useful for development, as it allows you to print lexer tokens, parsed representations, compiled opcodes, and the VM result (all optional).

 The revision history is in a separate file.